-Valentine, Texas: Prada StoreA fake luxury boutique store, set in the middle of a desert, and sealed so that no one can ever enter.
-In 2013 the TX Dept of Transportation labeled it an illegal outdoor advertising sign.
+Valentine, Texas: Prada MarfaA fake luxury boutique store, set in the middle of a desert, and sealed so that no one can ever enter.
 Its remote location makes it a target of after-dark morons, sometimes with guns.
+Legally declared a "museum" in Sept.
+2014 to prevent its demolition.

 Visitor Tips and News About Prada Marfa